alexpaul/Binary-Search-Tree/README.md

 A Binary Search Tree (BST) is a Binary Tree with the following restrictions:

-* All the values in nodes to the root's left subtree must be less than the root's value.
+* All the values in nodes to the left subtree of the root must be less than the roots' value
-* All the values in nodes to the root's right subtree must be greater than the root's value.
+* All the values in nodes to the right subtree of the root must be greater than the roots' value

 > Insertion, search and deletion on a Binary Search Tree is logorithmic `O(log n)` making it a very efficient data structure.